Dry, crumbly cookie dough impossible to work with? Here's why it happens and what to do before you hang up your apron.

 Too Much Flour

-The usual culprit in dry dough is too much flour.
+The most common cause of dry cookie dough is too much flour.

 Cookie Baking Tools (Better, Faster Baking)